H-oben/Task_manager/README.md

 password: Adm1n
 ```
 ### Use
 A manager is created with user set up.
 Then as users are added, tasks can be created and assigned.
+This can be used to help keep track of tasks in and Agile environment.

 ### To Do:
 1. Fix non-fatal index out of bounds on CommitButtonActionPerformed in mainFrame.java